RustScan/RustScan/README.md

 If you face any issues at all, please leave a GitHub issue.
 I have only tested this on Linux, so there may be issues for Mac OS or Windows.

+Note: sometimes Rust doesn't add Cargo to the path.
+Please see [this issue](https://github.com/rust-lang/rustup/issues/2436) for how to fix that.

 ## 🖥️ Debian / Kali

 Download the .deb file from the releases page: